canvasxyz/canvas/packages/cli/README.md

 npm install -g @canvas-js/cli
 ```

-The CLI includes a built-in IPFS node, SQLite, the QuickJS VM for
+The CLI will run a Libp2p node, SQLite database, QuickJS VM for
 processing actions, and an API server.
 Use the `--help` flag to learn more.

 ```